Lady-Pi/Edge_AI_Project/readme.md

 6. The models will print binary classification labels for age (adult/elderly), gender (male/female), and emotion (happy/sad).
 The confidence levels are printed with the predictions.

-7. Optional: "Download Performance Data" for testing purposes.
+7. Optional: "Download Performance Data" as a .json file for testing purposes.